 FOOD & DRINK

-Wassail's beverage program features an extensive selection of apple-based cocktails, as well as 90+ ciders on draught and by-the-bottle.
+Wassail's beverage program features a selection of ciders on draught and by-the-bottle.

 The seasonal menu is inspired by cuisines of cidermaking regions, layering multiple flavors and textures to create original and deeply satisfying dishes that are bright and nourishing.
 We are dedicated to exploring the the exceptional pairing qualities of cider.